memgraph/docs/mage/query-modules/python/igraphalg.md

 ### `spanning_tree(weights, directed)`
 Returns a minimum spanning tree on a graph `G`.
- A *minimum spanning tree* is a subset of the edges of a connected, graph that connects all of the vertices together without any cycles.
+ A *minimum spanning tree* is a subset of the edges of a connected, graph that connects all of the vertices without any cycles.

 #### Input: